Scroll to top

 Important Warnings

 • Vienna is a significant intelligence environment.
-Assume that communications and meetings in Vienna may be of interest to multiple foreign intelligence services, particularly around UN and OSCE engagements.
+Assume that communications and meetings in Vienna may be of interest to multiple foreign intelligence services, particularly around UN, OSCE, and OPEC engagements.

 • The 2020 attack demonstrated that soft targets in Vienna's pedestrianised historic centre can be targeted.
-Maintain awareness in crowded outdoor areas in the first district.
+Maintain awareness in crowded outdoor areas in the first district, particularly in the evening.

 FAQ